xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD01_LAB_MANUAL.md

 #### Task 1: Create a new ASP.NET Core project

-To create a new Web API Core project, at the command prompt, run the **dotnet** tool.
+To create a ASP.NET Core Web API core project, at the command prompt, run the **dotnet** tool.

    >**Results**: After completing this exercise, you should have a basic Web API ASP.NET Core project.

-### Exercise 2: Create a Simple Entity Framework Model
+### Exercise 2: Creating a Simple Entity Framework Model

 #### Scenario